jmesyou/functional-programming-jargon.py/readme.md

 (`f`, `g` are arbitrary functions)

-A iterables in Python are functors since they abide by the two functor rules:
+Iterables in Python are functors since they abide by the two functor rules:

 ```python